Brazilian space program

-The Brazilian space program is the rocketry and space exploration programs conducted by Brazil from 1961 until the creation of the Brazilian Space Agency in 1994.
-It had significant capabilities in launch vehicles, launch sites, and satellite manufacturing.
-It was based at the National Institute for Space Research (INPE), under the Ministry of Science and Technology (MCT).
-The program was under complete military control, which hindered its development, as other countries (such as the United States) blocked technological development due to concerns over missile proliferation.
+The Brazilian space program is the rocketry and space exploration programs conducted by Brazil from 1961, under GOCNAE (Group for the Organization of the National Commission on Space Activities) until the creation of the Brazilian Space Agency in 1994.
+It has significant capabilities in launch vehicles, launch sites, and satellite manufacturing.
+It is based at the National Institute for Space Research (INPE), under the Ministry of Science and Technology (MCT).
+Upon its founding the program was under complete military control, which hindered its development, as other countries (such as the United States) blocked technological development due to concerns over missile proliferation.
 In 1994, the space program was transferred to civilian control under the Brazilian Space Agency.

 History

 Since 1964, in an attempt to build a satellite launch vehicle (Veículo Lançador de Satélite--VLS), Brazil has developed a series of sounding (research) rockets, named Sonda I, II, III, and IV.
 The early Sondas were test-launched from Barreira do Inferno Launch Center, near the city of Natal in the Northeast Region.
 The Sonda IV rocket was tested successfully on April 28, 1989.
 Subsequent launches were made from the Alcântara Launch Center (Centro de Lançamento de Alcântara--CLA), in Maranhão, President José Sarney's home state.
 The CLA, officially dedicated on February 21, 1990, cost more than US$470 million to develop.
 It is the closest launch center to the equator in the world (2.3 degrees south of the equator), making it attractive for launches of geostationary satellites.
 Equatorial launches from Brazil may require 20% less fuel than launches from Kennedy Space Center, but Polar orbit launches would require more fuel.

 On February 9, 1993, the first satellite developed entirely in Brazil, the Data-Collecting Satellite (Satélite de Coleta de Dados—SCD-1), was launched.
 The SCD-1, sometimes referred to as the "green" satellite, is used by Brazilian National Institute for Space Research (INPE - Instituto Nacional de Pesquisas Espaciais) agencies.
 Both the SCD-1 The SCD-2, which was launched October 22, 1998, by a Pegasus rocket (a U.S. rocket), to collect environmental data.

 On July 6, 1988, Brazil signed an agreement with China that calls for the joint development (between the INPE and the Chinese Space Agency) of two earth-imaging satellites to be launched by a Long March Chinese rocket from the Shanxi Launching site.
 Known as the China–Brazil Earth Resources Satellite program (Satélite Sino-Brasileiro de Recursos Terrestres--CBERS), the high-resolution CBERS will collect data from the entire planet and will be used for agriculture, geology, hydrology, and the environment.
 The Sino-Brazilian agreement was inactive from 1988 through 1991 because of Brazil's lack of funds.
 In October 1991 and November 1994, Brazil and China signed an additional agreements for the construction of the satellites, worth US$150 million.
 The CBERS-1 was scheduled to be launched in May 1997.